ori-drs/pronto-distro/README.rst

 the placement of footsteps. **Recently this was executed 8 times consecutively in a public demo.**

-As the estimator was primarily developed for use on Atlas, performance has been heavily tested and is very robust.
+As the estimator was primarily developed for use on Atlas, performance has been heavily tested and is robust.
 The easiest use case is with BDI retaining lower body control.
 To get started we suggest disabling the LIDAR module, for simplicity.

 We estimate the position of the robot with the Pronto position estimator while the BDI estimate is still used by their system.
-All operation of the robot is made using the Pronto estimator.

 When a set of footsteps are placed near the feet of the Pronto position estimate, the relevant Pronto-to-BDI transform is used to transmit footsteps to the BDI stepping system.
 As the robot